mandapie/Thanos-Snap/readme.md

 - By RedStapler

 What I modified:
-- added button that prompts users to select different images (WORKS BEST WITH .PNG TYPES!)
+- added button that prompts users to select a different image (URL only)
-- resizing image height
+- resizing image height and fixed canvases position
 - keep buttons after snap
+- convert images to base64 so that animation works properly

 All other credits go to RedStapler:
 - Explanation: https://www.youtube.com/watch?v=fM791m4A_Pk